ItsDunky/ItsDunky/README.md

 ## Hi, I'm Dunky
-I'm a guy from brazil that does some silly stuff on the internet.
+I'm a guy from Brazil that does some silly stuff on the internet.
+Gruvbox is apparently my favorite theme.

 [![my skills or something](https://skillicons.dev/icons?i=ts,js,deno,cs,dotnet,vscode,godot&perline=3)](https://skillicons.dev)